XiaomengRowen/9103xzha0523/README.md

 The seagulls are birds flying in the sky, using Perlin noise to achieve smooth motion paths.
 The each of these seagulls with unique initial positions, independently animate their wings with an oscillating motion.
 Some seagulls are larger and darker, while others are smaller and lighter-colored.
 During each frame of the draw loop, the seagulls update their positions and are redrawn on the screen.
 Their positions dynamically adjust to screen resizing, maintaining visual appeal across different screen sizes.

+### Dynamic Effect of the Cloud
+The Cloud effect is positioned across the canvas, simulating natural smoke or cloud-like textures.
+This dynamic effect adds a layer of realism and depth to the scene, blending seamlessly with other visual elements.
+The cloud is generated using Perlin noise, which ensures smooth and continuous variation in texture.
+The position of the cloud will change as the Berlin noise value changes

 ## References to inspiration
 Our group chose the world-famous painting "Saint Georges Majeur au Crepuscule" as our inspiration.
 The painting captures a magnificent sunset, evoking a sense of beauty tinged with the melancholy of its fleeting nature.
 This imagery brought to mind the works of Japanese science fiction writer 伊藤 計劃, particularly his novel "ハーモニー(harmony)."
 In this work, Itoh depicts a utopian world—a city that is beautiful and harmonious yet filled with deceit.